mmason415/Mason-Lab1-2376/README.md

 This is Lab 1 for Mobile App Dev.
 This app presents a photo of me with my name and a small description of me.
+Once the project is opened in Android Studio, press the green play button at the top to be greeted by a pastel purple background with my photo and description.